-When you are working the edge of a shawl you may sometimes want a finish that is very flexible and decorative.
-A frequently used edging that creates a series of crochet loops is easy to create for even a novice crocheter.
+When you are working the edge of a shawl, you may sometimes want a finish that is very flexible and decorative.
+This is a frequently used edging that creates a series of crochet loops is easy to create for even a novice crocheter.
 You can modify the size of the loops and the number of stitches from the shawl you bind off to suit your own shawl.
 If you have a series of decorative 'points' in your lace it works well to ensure your bind offs are centered around these.

 Slipping initial stitches onto crochet hook

-Now I pulled the yarn loop through the stitch on the hook 6 times to create a crochet chain.
-Again the length of the chain can be varied to suit your shawl style.
-Remember though to keep each one the same length or it will look uneven.
+The length of the chain can be varied to suit your shawl style.
+Remember though to keep each chain the same length or it will look uneven.

-1. Slip 3 stitches from your needle onto the crochet hook, remember you also have one more stitch (the end of your crochet chain) on the hook also.
+1. Slip three stitches from your needle onto the crochet hook, remember you also have one more stitch (the end of your crochet chain) on the hook also.

-2. Pull the yarn through all 3 stitches.
-There are now 2 loops of yarn on the crochet hook.
+2. Wrap yarn around hook, pull this loop through all three knitted stitches on the hook.
+There are now two loops of yarn on the crochet hook.